165th Infantry Brigade (United States)

 The 165th Infantry Brigade is a brigade of the United States Army.
-It no longer serves a combat role, and instead is a training unit of the United States Army.
+It no longer serves a combat role, and instead is a training unit of the United States Army at the United States Army Training Center at Fort Jackson, South Carolina.

 History

 World War I

 The 165th Infantry Brigade, constituted 5 August 1917 in the National Army as headquarters, 165th Infantry Brigade, and assigned to the 83rd Division.
 Organized 25 August 1917 at Camp Sherman, Ohio, and demobilized 12 February 1919 at Camp Sherman, Ohio.

 The unit was reconstituted 24 June 1921 in the Organized Reserves as headquarters and Headquarters Company, 165th Infantry Brigade, and assigned to the 83rd Division.
 Organized in November 1921 at Columbus, Ohio.
 Redesignated 23 March 1925 as Headquarters and headquarters Company, 165th Brigade.
 The location of the garrison was changed 22 March 1934 to Dayton, Ohio, then Redesignated 24 August 1936 as headquarters and Headquarters Company, 165th Infantry Brigade.

 World War II

 Converted and redesignated 23 February 1942 as the 83rd Reconnaissance Troop (less 3rd Platoon), 83rd division Headquarters and Headquarters Company, 165th infantry Brigade, concurrently converted and redesignated as the 3rd Platoon, 83rd reconnaissance Troop, 83 Division.

 Troop ordered into active military service 15 August 1942 and reorganized at Camp Atterbury, Indiana, as the 83rd Cavalry reconnaissance Troop, and element of the 83rd Infantry division.

 Reorganized and redesignated 12 August 1943 as the 83rd Reconnaissance troop, Mechanized.

 Inactivated 23 March 1945 at Camp Kilmer, New Jersey.